siarhei-belavus/n8n-cursor-speckit/USAGE_EXAMPLES.md

 ## Tips & Tricks

 ### Tip 1: Start Small
 Don't use full Speckit for trivial workflows.
-Use `/n8n.build` for quick tasks.

 ### Tip 2: Invest in Clarification
 5 minutes of clarification saves hours of rework.
 Answer all questions thoughtfully.